chocoteam/choco-solver/docs/source/3_solving/32_solutions.rst

 Solution restoration
 ~~~~~~~~~~~~~~~~~~~~

-A ``Solution`` object can be restored, i.e. variables are fixed back to their values in that solution,
+A ``Solution`` object can be restored, i.e. variables are fixed back to their values in that solution.
+For this purpose, we recommend to restore initial domains and then restore the solution,
 with the following code: ::
  try{
     solver.getSearchLoop().restoreRootNode();